Resident Policies and Regulations

 Fire Prevention

-We urge you to regularly inspect your apartment for potential fire hazards and take the following precautions to help eliminate fire hazards: Immediately replace worn or frayed cords, plugs, or wiring (or have them repaired by a qualified electrician).
-Rearrange lights and other fixtures or appliances so that extension cords are not needed and avoid overloading outlets with too many appliances or plugs.
+We urge you to regularly inspect your Apartment for potential fire hazards and take the following precautions to help eliminate fire hazards: Immediately replace worn or frayed cords, plugs, or wiring (or have them repaired by a qualified electrician).
+Rearrange lights and other fixtures or appliances so that extension cords are not needed, and avoid overloading outlets with too many appliances or plugs.
 Avoid smoking in bed, and do not empty ashtrays into wastebaskets.
 Extinguish barbeque fires completely.
 Never leave burning candles unattended.
 Do not leave food cooking on the stove or in the oven unattended.
-Never throw water on a grease fire; rather, pour baking soda or salt into the pan to extinguish the fire.
-Do not store any goods or materials on the Premises or in any storage space if such goods or materials are combustible or would increase the risk of fire or damage to your apartment or the community.
+Never throw water on a grease fire; pour baking soda or salt into the pan to extinguish the fire.
+Do not store any goods or materials on the Premises or in any storage space if such goods or materials are combustible or would increase the risk of fire or damage to your Apartment or the Community.

 Keep the fire department telephone number near your phone.
 In case of a fire, call the fire department or 911 first, and then, once you are safe, call the office as soon as possible.